Your Library Card

 Library Fines

-Patrons must pay the replacement cost for lost or seriously damaged items.
+MCPL no longer charges fines for late material; however, patrons must pay the replacement cost for lost or seriously damaged items.
 After payment, the patron may keep the item.

 The fee for replacement of a lost library card is $1.50.
 Damaged library cards due to normal wear and tear may be replaced at no cost.